Artificial Intelligence Glossary

 Natural Language Processing (NLP)

-The field of AI focused on enabling computers to understand, interpret, and generate human language.
+The field of AI focused on enabling computers to understand, interpret, and generate human language for chatbots, translation, and text analysis.

 NeurIPS (Neural Information Processing Systems)

-Premier academic conference on machine learning and computational neuroscience research.
+Premier academic conference on machine learning and computational neuroscience research where top AI scientists share breakthrough discoveries.

 Neural Architecture Search

-Automated process of discovering optimal neural network designs using AI to find the best model structure for specific tasks.
+Automated process of discovering optimal neural network designs using AI to find the best model structure, reducing manual design work and improving performance.

 Neural Network

-A computing system inspired by biological neural networks that learns patterns from data.
+A computing system inspired by biological neural networks that learns patterns from data to make predictions, classify information, and power AI applications.

 Neural Style Transfer